 Overview

 Beyond IP, Chris maintains a robust pro bono practice where he has represented criminal defendants before the US Court of Appeals for the Fourth Circuit, K-12 students facing educational injustices under the Individuals with Disabilities Education Act (IDEA), and federal employees under the employment discrimination and civil service laws.
-His federal employee representations have included successful representations of employees afflicted with psychiatric disabilities and brain injuries, including the Havana Syndrome, as well as whistleblower cases on behalf of federal employees who have served our country in the U.S. Department of Labor, Department of State, and the Patent and Trademark Office.
+His federal employee representations have included successful representations of employees afflicted with psychiatric disabilities and brain injuries, including the Havana Syndrome, as well as whistleblower cases on behalf of federal employees who have served our country in the US Department of Labor, Department of State, Department of the Navy, and the Patent and Trademark Office.

 Chris is a former elected official and public school board member, and has served on several nonprofit boards in both DC and Northern Virginia.